pratil/notion/README.md

 * Users can create/modify/delete multiple ***pages***.
 * A page can have multiple nesting, i.e. a page can contain ***multiple pages***.
-* User can mark amy page as favourite.
+* User can mark any page as favourite.
 * User can create/modify/delete a ***block*** of information.
 * Every page consists of one or more blocks of information.
-* Blocks are stored in an ordered, which can be reordered at any time.
+* Blocks are stored in order, which can be reordered at any time.
 * Blocks can be of different types:
   * **Text Block:** Contains plain texts.
   * **Heading Block:** Contains plain text which is displayed bold and big, there can be different sub-type of headings based on the size of the heading.
   * **Todo Block:** Contains plain text with a checkbox.
   * **List Block:** Contains items list, can be ordered or unordered list.
   * **Page Link Block** Contains the link of the child page.